keymetrics/doc-pm2/ch/plus/guide/modules.md

 $ pm2 install pm2-server-monit
 ```

-Now you can see in the Keymetrics dashboard the module interface you just installed.
+Now you can see in the PM2 Plus dashboard the module interface you just installed.

 The source code of this pm2-server-monit module is [here](https://github.com/pm2-hive/pm2-server-monit).